amuro4/f1-pit-stop-strategy-analysis/README.md

 pROC
 ```

-The setup script loads the required packages and installs missing packages when needed.

-## Final Recommendation
+## Key Takeaway

-For lap-time regression, I recommend **lasso regression** because it had the best test RMSE while still being reasonably interpretable.

-For pit-next-lap classification, I recommend **boosting** because it had the strongest AUC.

-For explanation-focused work, I would also keep **logistic regression** and **decision trees** because they are easier to interpret and explain.
+The best model depends on the goal.

+For prediction, lasso regression and boosting were the strongest methods in this project.
+Lasso had the best test RMSE for lap-time prediction, and boosting had the best AUC for pit-next-lap prediction.

+For interpretation, logistic regression and decision trees were still valuable.
+Logistic regression gave interpretable probability-based results, while decision trees gave clear rule-based splits.
+This matters because a model that is easy to explain can be more useful than a black-box model in some reporting and decision-making settings.

 ## Limitations

-The dataset does not include several important race-status and circuit-condition variables, including Safety Car, Virtual Safety Car, yellow flags, red flags, track temperature, air temperature, circuit length, tire availability, and pit lane time loss.

-Because of this, the project should be viewed as a comparison of statistical learning methods rather than a complete Formula 1 strategy system.
+This project should be viewed as a comparison of statistical learning methods, not as a complete Formula 1 pit-wall strategy system.

+The dataset does not include several important race-status and circuit-condition variables, including:

+- Safety Car
+- Virtual Safety Car
+- Yellow flags
+- Red flags
+- Track temperature
+- Air temperature
+- Circuit length
+- Tire availability
+- Pit lane time loss
+- Team strategy context

+Because these variables are missing, some pit-stop decisions may look unexpected in the data even if they made sense in the actual race context.

+## Future Improvements

+Future versions of this project could improve the analysis by adding:

+- Race-status variables
+- Circuit-level features
+- Weather and temperature data
+- Pit lane time loss by circuit
+- Tuned pit-stop classification thresholds
+- An interactive dashboard or app

 ## Author

-Adrian Muro
+**Adrian Muro**
-MATH 4230 Applied Statistical Methods for Data Science
+B.S.
+Mathematics, Statistical Data Science
 California State University, Bakersfield
+MATH 4230: Applied Statistical Methods for Data Science
+Spring 2026